Laws That Protect Workers

-Do you have a disability?
-Are you worried that it will keep you from pursuing the career you chose, getting hired, or earning a promotion?
+If you have a disability, it should not keep you from pursuing your chosen career, as long as an employer can make reasonable accommodations that will allow you to perform the relevant job duties.
 Whether you use a wheelchair to get around, are hearing or visually impaired, or have an invisible disability such as a learning disability or a mental illness, you have the same rights to a successful career as every other person.
-Thanks to United States laws that protect you from disability discrimination in the workplace no one can keep you from having the career you want.

 The Americans With Disabilities Act (ADA)

 Who Does It Protect?

 The ADA protects any employee or job applicant with a physical or mental impairment that substantially limits one or more major life activities.

 What Types of Employers Are Subject to This Law?